formabble/releases/docs/docs/shards/shards/String/Format.md

 </div>

-Concatenates all the elements of a sequence into a string
+This shard concatenates all the elements of a sequence into a string

 --8<-- "includes/license.md"